wrljet/hercules-helper/README.md

 To use, create a build directory and cd to it, then run this script.
 It is recommended to use the --verbose, --prompts, and --install options.

+Teeing the output to a log file will help track down problems.
+Addition separate log files for major steps will be created automatically.

 ```
 $ mkdir herctest && cd herctest